aidgn-com/fullscore/README.md

 "0_0_0_0_1_1735680000_300_45_23_!home~10*1"
 ```

 A single line expresses an entire session.
-If JSON is conducting each orchestra section, Rhythm is as concise as playing guitar tabs.
+If JSON is conducting each orchestra section, RHYTHM is as concise as playing guitar tabs.

 ### Livestreaming with Edge Computing

 Edge is the singer-songwriter's reliable companion, an indispensable friend.
-When the singer-songwriter performs their Rhythm, Edge livestreams it to the world.
+When the singer-songwriter performs their RHYTHM, Edge livestreams it to the world.

 ```javascript
 export default {